alamgirh/Blog/_posts/2016-12-16-How-to-create-a-blog.markdown

   - Follow the instructions from the readme file provided by the theme developers.

 - Step 5: Edit the file _config.yml according to your information.
-  - Specially edit the  the base hostname & protocol for your site (e.g. url: "https://username.github.io") and the subpath of your site (e.g. baseurl: "/repositoryname/" )
+  - Specially edit the base hostname & protocol for your site (e.g. url: "https://username.github.io") and the subpath of your site (e.g. baseurl: "/repositoryname/" )

 - Step 6: Write your first blog inside the folder _posts.
 For example, your new file name is 2016-12-16-My-First-Blog.md .
 You may use [http://prose.io](http://prose.io), which is more convenient that I found.
 You may change some other files inside the folder _includes to make your blog more personal from the original theme.

 ## During this process you need to know the following
 - [GitHub for Beginners](https://guides.github.com/activities/hello-world/)
 - Basic HTML.
 I learn HTML 5 from YouTube [Tutorial](https://www.youtube.com/playlist?list=PL1A2CSdiySGIlme1vVXbXBZpK1aDb4TBG) and the Bangla tutorial [বেসিক ওয়েবসাইট ডিজাইন](http://shikkhok.com/%E0%A6%95%E0%A7%8B%E0%A6%B0%E0%A7%8D%E0%A6%B8-%E0%A6%A4%E0%A6%BE%E0%A6%B2%E0%A6%BF%E0%A6%95%E0%A6%BE/basic-website-design/).
-This Bangla tutorial is super interesting, if you know only how to on-off a computer you can create a website!
+This Bangla tutorial is super interesting.
+If you only know how to on-off a computer you can even create a website!
 - Markdown, a lightweight markup language, is super easy to learn.
 If I forget anything, I see the [Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 - Basic idea about [Jekyll](https://jekyllrb.com/).
 I learn Jekyll from YouTube [Tutorial](https://www.youtube.com/playlist?list=PLWjCJDeWfDdfVEcLGAfdJn_HXyM4Y7_k-).
 <br>